nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### 1. Tier and Status Attributes

 AgentAssist is designed to support credit card sales, making it essential to have predefined credit card tiers that align with the bank’s product offerings.
-These tiers provide agents with insights into a client’s financial profile, allowing them to tailor their sales approach to meet each client’s unique needs.
+These tiers provide agents with insight into a client’s financial profile, allowing them to tailor their sales approach to meet each client’s unique needs.

 Additionally, the inclusion of a status attribute for clients enhances customer service by indicating whether follow-up action is required.
 This feature helps agents keep track of promised actions, reducing missed commitments and ensuring a reliable client experience.